nhsengland/datascience/docs/our_work/clinical_measurement_extractor.md

 ## About

 The National Disease Registration Service (NDRS) processes hundreds of thousands of free text pathology reports every year where key metrics and information are manually recorded and logged.
-Given the increasing data quantities and lack of scalability of the current process, the use of Large Language Models to support the registration process could have a positive effect on efficiency and cost.
+Given the increasing data quantities and lack of scalability of the current process, the use of Large Language Models (LLMs) to support the registration process could have a positive effect on efficiency and cost.
 By using an LLM for some of the more straight-forward information extraction tasks, registration staff time could be freed up to work on more complex cases, expand the range of metrics that are collected and reduce the time lag between receiving a report and information being logged.

 This project is a proof-of-concept LLM-based named-entity extraction pipeline to extract clinical measurements from free-text pathology reports.
 This codebase is in Python, developed in Amazon SageMaker and uses Amazon BedRock to access LLMs.